pivotal/docs-tap/app-sso/platform-operators/installation.hbs.md

 ## Prerequisites

 Before installing AppSSO, please ensure you have Tanzu Application Platform installed on your Kubernetes cluster.

+In particular, the `sso.apps.tanzu.vmware.com` package has these dependencies:

+* `cert-manager.tanzu.vmware.com` (installation-time and runtime)
+* `crossplane.tanzu.vmware.com` (installation-time and runtime)
+* `service-bindings.tanzu.vmware.com` (runtime)

 ## Installation